sqtran/sqtran.github.io/_posts/2020-05-07-Openldap-for-Testing-Locally.md

 layout: single
 title: OpenLDAP for Testing Locally
 date: 2020-05-07
-#categories: openldap testing
+tags: openldap testing
 ---

 ## Motivation
 Enterprise middleware components usually requires integration with enterprise identity providers - such as Windows Active Directory.
 There are many vendors in this space, but luckily there is a common protocol that can talk to most of these in a standard way.
 We have LDAP - Lightweight Directory Access Protocol and the opensource tool, OpenLDAP.

 If you've ever had to integrate with these components in the past, you'd understand that everyone sets up their directory trees differently.
 There's probably best practices on how to organize the tree, and where/how to store certain attributes, but everyone customizes it for their specific organization.
 That can cause quite a headache when it comes time for integration, such as for Authentication and Authorization.